 To register as an apprentice, the fee is $25, payable to the CIB.
 The Journeyman application fee is $75, and the Oklahoma Plumbing Contractor application license fee is $330.
 The PSI test fee for either license is $100.

 If you decide to pursue an apprenticeship, there may be fees involved, but typically, your employer will cover the costs.
-Moreover, you’ll earn a portion of a journeyman-level wage, which will increase as you gain more experience.
+You’ll also earn a wage, either salaried or hourly, that will increase as you gain more experience.

 Plumbing Licensing Exams in Oklahoma